SIT (solo independent travel)

 A SIT traveler’s options are limited only by their imagination, research & planning, physical well-being, prudent judgment, some money, and initiative.
 SIT travelers can go almost everywhere.

-Anecdote: 1st communist Myanmar visit: While in Chaing Mai, Thailand I learned that the Mai Sai border crossing was the dictatorship of Myanmar’s only border crossing open to travelers if you paid your entry fee in US dollars which they needed for foreign trade. [ytlk: Thai: Myanmar 1st trip] Scary, at the time, but curiosity drove me.
-Years later when Myanmar fully opened again, I spent several interesting weeks traveling there. [ytlk: Myanmar 2nd trip]
+Anecdote: 1st communist Myanmar visit: While in Chaing Mai, Thailand I learned that the Mai Sai border crossing into dictatorial Myanmar was only one open to travelers if you paid your entry fee in US dollars which they needed for foreign trade. [ytlk: Thai: Myanmar 1st trip] Scary at 1st, but uneventful.
+Curiosity drove me.
+Years later when Myanmar fully opened again, I spent several interesting weeks traveling about. [ytlk: Myanmar 2nd trip].

 B. What transport vehicles do SITs use?

 SIT’s, literally use all travel modes of transport.
-Flight for quick long distance, trains & buses for local & city travel & less expensive long distances, taxis/Ubers & tuk tuks, motorcycle taxis, and motorcycle & bike rentals.
-Walking (walkabouts) dominate my local travel mode whenever reasonable.
+Flight for quick long distances, trains & buses for local & city travel & less expensive long distances, taxis/Ubers & tuk tuks, motorcycle taxis, and motorcycle & bike rentals, BUT self-guided walking tour (walkabouts) dominate my local travel mode whenever reasonable.

-Quite often a mix or transportation modes is useful, particularly to remoter rural areas & sites.
+Quite often a mix of transportation modes, particularly to remote rural areas & sites.

 While I am focused on ‘solo, independent travel’, SIT, it is reasonable, easy, exciting & often most time & cost efficient to mix all 3 “SIT, tours & cruising.

 For example, cruisers may take a port-side day (tour) excursion while tour bus travelers may evening cruise Sydney Harbour.
-Both may SIT travel elsewhere after their cruise or bus tour.
+Both may (SIT) solo independent travel elsewhere after their cruise or bus tour.
 All travelers may relish a walkabout’s serendipitous freedom.
 Every combination is possible.

 A. INTRO: